greg4fun/katacoda-scenarios-1/docker/step1.md

 `docker search redis`{{execute}}

+We can also view our local images, if we have any:

+`docker images`{{execute}}

+These local images may be old so let's pull a newer image from the registry.

 Let's retrieve the image from the remote registy:

 `docker pull redis`{{execute}}

-By default this pulls the latest image version.
+By default this pulls the _latest_ mage version.
+The default tag is "latest".

 You can pull specific images by specifiying a tag after the image: